yelmir/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 Jinja tests used as filters
 ---------------------------

-Using Ansible-provided jinja tests as filters will be removed in Ansible 2.9.
+Using Ansible provided Jinja tests as filters will be removed in Ansible 2.9.

-Prior to Ansible 2.5, jinja tests included within Ansible were most often used as filters.
-The large difference in use is that filters are referenced as ``variable | filter_name`` where as jinja tests are refereced as ``variable is test_name``.
+Prior to Ansible 2.5, Jinja tests included within Ansible were most often used as filters.
+The large difference in use is that filters are referenced as ``variable | filter_name`` where as Jinja tests are refereced as ``variable is test_name``.

-Jinja tests are used for comparisons, while filters are used for data manipulation and have different applications in jinja.
-This change is to help differentiate the concepts for a better understanding of jinja, and where each can be appropriately used.
+Jinja tests are used for comparisons, while filters are used for data manipulation, and have different applications in Jinja.
+This change is to help differentiate the concepts for a better understanding of Jinja, and where each can be appropriately used.

-As of Ansible 2.5, using an Ansible provided jinja test with filter syntax, will display a deprecation error.
+As of Ansible 2.5, using an Ansible provided Jinja test with filter syntax, will display a deprecation error.

-**OLD** In Ansible 2.4 (and earlier) the use of an Ansible included jinja test would likely look like this:
+**OLD** In Ansible 2.4 (and earlier) the use of an Ansible included Jinja test would likely look like this:

 .. code-block:: yaml